Marco Blaauw: Biography

-The focus of Marco Blaauw's work is the further development of the trumpet, its technique, and its repertoire.
-He works in close collaboration both with the established and younger composers of our time, and many works have been written especially for Blaauw or have been inspired by his playing, including Peter Eötvös, Rebecca Saunders, Richard Ayres, Isabel Mundry, Hanna Kulenty, Georg Friedrich Haas, John Zorn, and Wolfgang Rihm.
+The focus of Marco Blaauw's work is the further development of the trumpet, its technique, and its repertoire, often collaborating on works with both established and younger composers.
+Many works have been written for Blaauw or have been inspired by his playing, including ones made by Peter Eötvös, Rebecca Saunders, Richard Ayres, Isabel Mundry, Hanna Kulenty, Georg Friedrich Haas, John Zorn, and Wolfgang Rihm.

 Double bell trumpet

 Marco Blaauw plays a double bell trumpet.
 The first model was made by Dieter Gaertner in Düren, Germany, with whom Blaauw had previously worked on various C trumpets.
 This instrument inspired composer Péter Eötvös to write the first piece for the instrument – "Snatches of a Conversation" – which Blaauw premiered and recorded.
 In the relatively short life of the double bell trumpet, Marco Blaauw has generated a huge amount of new repertoire for the instrument and helped spearhead development of other double bell brass instruments (now used by Ensemble Musikfabrik).

 Since the first iteration of the double bell trumpet built by Gaertner, Blaauw has developed a close working relation with Hub van Laar of Van Laar Trumpets and Flugelhorns in Margraten, the Netherlands.
 Along with B-flat, C, and piccolo trumpets, Van Laar has also made the quarter-tone flugelhorn (notable for its use in Karlheinz Stockhausen's PIETÀ from DIENSTAG aus LICHT) and the double bell trumpet that Blaauw now plays.